ZipCodeCore/Everest/README.md

   > I want you to want to use it!

 - Being a Java application, Everest is inherently **cross-platform**.
 It will run anywhere there's a JVM.
-- Everest will offer cloud synchronization of your projects powered by [Summit](https://github.com/RohitAwate/Summit).
-It will be available as a cloud service early next year or you may also choose to self-host it.

 # Live Features 🔥